Peter Opiyo: Club career

 On 11 March 2014, Opiyo completed a move to Finnish top-tier side FF Jaro in a two-year deal.
 He made his debut for the club in their fourth-round 2014 Finnish Cup match against FC Hämeenlinna on 15 March, but could not help prevent the club from a 2–1 loss and an early exit from the tournament.

-After flirting with AFC Leopards in the June transfer window, Kenyan international midfielder Peter Pinches Opiyo sealed a move to Qatar second division side Al Markhiya on 25 July 2016, a team he led to promotion at the end of the season.
+After flirting with AFC Leopards in the June transfer window, Kenyan international midfielder Opiyo sealed a move to Qatar second division side Al-Markhiya SC on 25 July 2016, a team he led to promotion at the end of the season.

-Opiyo, who had been a free agent since his two-year deal with Finnish side FF Jaro expired in December 2015, was reported to be on his way to the 13 - time Kenyan Premier League (KPL) champions in the June transfer window but he intentionally refused to put pen to paper.

 On 26 July 2018, Opiyo signed for SJK.
 He left the club again at the end of 2018.

 In August 2019, Peter Opiyo and Nigerian Uche Kalu signed a contract with FC Altyn Asyr from Turkmenistan.
 They were the first foreign footballers in the history of the club and the first legionnaire in the 2019 Ýokary Liga.
-Despite of having a contract paperwork complications saw him fail to join the team and in mid November 2019 he issued a termination notice and consequently ended his engagement with the club in early December to become a free agent.
+Despite having a contract, paperwork complications saw him fail to join the team and in mid-November 2019 he issued a termination notice and consequently ended his engagement with the club in early December to become a free agent.

-After weeks of training with promotion chasing Nairobi City Stars, "Pinchez" joined the second tier side in January 2020 on a one-and-a-half year deal.
+After weeks of training with promotion-chasing Nairobi City Stars, Opiyo joined the second-tier side in January 2020 on a one-and-a-half-year deal.
+He went on to renew his stay with the club with separate one-year deals to feature in the 2021–22, and 2022-23 FKF Premier League seasons.

 International career

 He featured for the Kenya national team between 2009 and 2014.
 He was first capped on 14 Mar 2009 by German coach Antoine Hey as Kenya took on Iran at the Azadi Stadium in an international friendly.
-It ended 1-0 to the hosts.
+It ended 1–0 to the hosts.
 He was also part of the squad that won the 2013 CECAFA Cup on home soil.